Thinning Hair? Don’t Despair: Options for Treating Male Pattern Baldness

 What causes Androgenetic Alopecia?

-Most of the time, androgenetic alopecia genetically predetermined disorder due to an excessive response to androgens.
-Androgens constitutes a group of hormones that mainly influence the growth and development of the male reproductive system.
-One example you may be familiar is testosterone.
+Most of the time, androgenetic alopecia is a genetically predetermined disorder due to an excessive response to androgens.
+Androgens are a group of hormones that mainly influence the growth and development of the male reproductive system.
+One example you may be familiar with is testosterone.

 Treating Androgenetic Alopecia

 1. Finasteride (Propecia, Proscar)